Biochemistry BS

 Program Information

-Pursuing a biochemistry degree at Duquesne University equips you with essential technical and analytical skills through hands-on lab experience.
-You'll become part of a department known for its exceptional track record of student acceptances into medical, graduate, and other pre-professional programs.
+Pursuing a biochemistry degree at Duquesne University provides you with essential technical and analytical skills through hands-on lab experience.
+You'll become part of a department known for its exceptional track record of student acceptances into medical, graduate and other pre-professional programs.

 Program Type